Soft Matter Photonics: Research - Precision Printing | Engineering Science Department - University of Oxford

 Precision Printing of Liquid Crystals & Polymers

-Our research, which is in collaboration with the Fluid Dynamics group led by Professor Alfonso Castrejon-Pita, revolves around the printing of liquid crystals (LC) and polymer composites for the fabrication of next-generation thin-film optical elements and devices.
+Our research, which is in collaboration with the Fluid Dynamics group led by Professor Alfonso Castrejon-Pita, involves the printing of liquid crystals (LC) and polymer composites for the fabrication of next-generation thin-film optical elements and devices.
 Drop-on-Demand (DoD) inkjet printing is a non-contact technique that allows for the precise deposition of pico-litre volume droplets of ink to create micron-sized objects.
 The capabilities of DoD printing go well beyond the contact-based printing methods, such as gravure offset and screen printing, as it provides greater flexibility in terms of the variety of materials that can be deposited using a layer-by-layer approach on a range of substrates and surfaces including flexible substrates.

-Figure 7.
-Printed nematic LC droplet.
+Figure 2.
+Printed nematic LC arrays.

 LCs are a class of functional fluid that possess unique electro-optical properties, providing enormous opportunities for the development of active and passive optical components.
-Combining LCs and DoD inkjet printing opens up new pathways in the fabrication of functional thin-film optical elements and devices (Figure 6).
-Chemical control of the printing substrate as well as the precise deposition of the LC based inks can lead to the engineering of structures and configurations that exhibit special optical properties (Figure 3).
+Combining LCs and DoD inkjet printing opens up new pathways in the fabrication of functional thin-film optical elements and devices (such as tunable Microlens arrays as shown in Figures 1 and 2).
+Following suitable preparation of the printing substrate, as well as the precise deposition of the LC based inks, it is possible to engineer structures and configurations that exhibit special optical properties (Figure 3).